Udemy Review: How Udemy Is Killing Online Learning

 What is Udemy?

-Udemy offers video courses through its platform to private and enterprise customers claiming that over 80% of the Fortune 100 companies use its platform.
+Udemy offers video courses through its platform to private and enterprise customers, claiming that over 80% of the Fortune 100 companies use it.
 Customers include Adidas, Lyft, General Mills, Volkswagen, Pinterest, and SurveyMonkey.

 Unlike most education platforms, Udemy offers classes in art subjects such as music, photography, graphic design, and drawing.
 Another unique feature of Udemy is the many courses in spirituality and personal development.
 Udemy even offers courses in learning skills and memory improvement.

 Despite the questionable nature of some of its courses, Udemy offers many legitimate courses that teach genuine academic subjects, technical knowledge, and job skills.
-There are many courses in Data Science, Web Development, and Drawing available at Udemy.
+Many courses in Data Science, Web Development, and Drawing are available at Udemy.
 Udemy also offers many academic courses for people who need basic education.
 There are courses in English Grammar and Algebra at Udemy, for example.
-The major benefit of Udemy is the sheer number and variety of its courses.
+The major benefit of Udemy is its sheer number and variety of courses.

 How does Udemy work?

-Udemy offers paid access to tens of thousands of video classes through an online platform.
-While most courses range from $15 to $200, there are also free courses available.
+Udemy is an online platform that offers paid access to tens of thousands of video classes.
+While most courses cost between $15 and $200, there are also free courses available.

-Customers access the courses through computers, phones, tablets, and smart devices such as TVs.
-Teams can take many courses Udemy together.
+Customers access the courses through computers, phones, tablets, and smart devices like TVs.
+Teams can take many courses on Udemy together.

 Many Udemy courses include hands-on, real-world activities such as writing Python programs.
-Udemy offers intensive boot-camp-style courses to offer introductions to skills and technologies for individuals and teams.
+Udemy offers intensive boot-camp-style courses to introduce individuals and teams to skills and technologies.

 Udemy is a for-profit company that makes money by charging for courses.